Raghav-Shukla/6-languages-in-6-weeks/README.md

 # 6-languages-in-6-weeks
-<h2>Kindly read all the information here in this README to understand how to use this repository</h2>
+<h2>Kindly read all the information here in this README to understand how to use this repository.
+There are few key important points which will be missed by the user if not read.</h2>
 <h3>This program is an attempt to determine how fast is a given computer.</h3>
 <ol>
 <li>This program initialises a variable to 0 and subsequently increments it in steps of 1 via a loop.
 When 1s has elapsed post the initialisation, it ends the thread, marks the time and prints the value of the variable.</li>